 The Hunger Games.

-Jennifer Lawrence on the set of The Hunger Games.
+Jennifer Lawrence as Katniss Everdeen in one of the many promotional images sneaking out for The Hunger Games.
 Murray Close/Lionsgate

 It seems like every time you turn around, there's another teaser of some sort of The Hunger Games, which comes out March 23.
 There are cast shots, posters, trailers, exclusive magazine features, product tie-ins ... not even The Dark Knight Rises pops up in my RSS feed quite so often, offering a new something-or-other. ("Another day, another still" said IFC on January 17.)
 With two months to go, the marketing is already at a fever pitch, which already has fans of Suzanne Collins' book series talking about how they cannot wait for the movie, because they're just so excited.

 And the frustrated worrywart in me believes it might all be too much.

 The desire to build a genuine frenzy is an understandable one.
 How can it not seem like a good idea to get everybody talking, to keep the buzz — an unfortunate word that can apply equally to genuine substantive anticipation as well as ginned-up hot air — as high as possible?
 If one teaser poster gets people cranked up to a 10, surely it's a good idea to release ten teaser posters to crank them up to 100, right?
 How else do you become the next Harry Potter, able to make a gazillion dollars with a single blink?